-- a) Prepare a consolidated statement of financial position for a simple group (parent and one subsidiary and associate) dealing with pre and post acquisition profits, non-controlling interests and consolidated goodwill. - b) Prepare a consolidated statement of profit or loss and consolidated statement of profit or loss and other comprehensive income for a simple group dealing with an acquisition in the period and non-controlling interest.
-[2] - c) Explain and account for other reserves (e.g. share premium and revaluation surplus).[1] - d) Account for the effects in the financial statements of intra-group trading.
-[2] - e) Account for the effects of fair value adjustments (including their effect on consolidated goodwill) to: [2] - i) depreciating and non-depreciating noncurrent assets - ii) inventory - iii) monetary liabilities iv) assets and liabilities not included in the subsidiary's own statement of financial position, including contingent assets and liabilities f) Account for goodwill impairment.
-[2] g) Describe and apply the required accounting treatment of consolidated goodwill.
-[2] © ACCA 2015-2016 All rights reserved.
+- a) Prepare a consolidated statement of financial position for a simple group (parent and one subsidiary and associate) dealing with pre and post acquisition profits, non-controlling interests and consolidated goodwill. - b) Prepare a consolidated statement of profit or loss and consolidated statement of profit or loss and other comprehensive income for a simple group dealing with an acquisition in the period and non-controlling interest. - c) Explain and account for other reserves (e.g. share premium and revaluation surplus).[1] - d) Account for the effects in the financial statements of intra-group trading.^[2] - e) Account for the effects of fair value adjustments (including their effect on consolidated goodwill) to: [2] - i) depreciating and non-depreciating noncurrent assets - ii) inventory

+- iii) monetary liabilities - iv) assets and liabilities not included in the subsidiary's own statement of financial position, including contingent assets and liabilities - f) Account for goodwill impairment.[2] - g) Describe and apply the required accounting treatment of consolidated goodwill.^[2] - h) Explain and illustrate the effect of the disposal of a parent's investment in a subsidiary in the parent's individual financial statements and/or those of the group (restricted to disposals of the parent's entire investment in the subsidiary).